Ismenama5s/haseeb-qureshi.github.io/_posts/2019-02-24-3-models-for-understanding-the-ico-bubble.md

 Cast in these terms, the techno-economic paradigm of crypto is almost embarrassing to say out loud.
 Here’s what we taught founders about how to build a business in the crypto age:

-1. Shoehorn your idea into a protocol
+1. Invent a token and hypothesize an economy that will use it
-2. Spin a story about how it will become decentralized
+2. Spin a story how it will eventually become decentralized
 3. Write an academic-looking white paper with some math in it
 4. Create a Swiss foundation
 5. Open source your code
 6. Recruit advisors and put them on your website
 7. Do a public ICO

-Basically, cargo culting the Ethereum ICO, the same way dotcoms cargo culted Netscape.
+Basically, cargo culting the Ethereum ICO—the same way dotcoms cargo culted Netscape.

 In the ICO bubble, founders who deviated from this paradigm were seen as low-status, opportunistic, "not getting crypto," and were thus less rewarded in their fundraises.
 Yet in hindsight, almost none of this was predictive of an entrepreneur’s long-term success.

 Keep the dotcom crash in the back of your mind.
 For now, I'm going to focus entirely on how Perez's account of financial bubbles comports with the ICO bubble.

-## The installation phase
+## The Frenzy
 If we have just witnessed the *collapse* phase, then it’s worth rewinding to what Perez has to say about the period that precedes it: the installation phase.

-> During Installation, investment is led by financial capital, which funds the technological transformation, and, in the excitement, also intensifies its casino-type activities.

-Financial capital is what Perez calls short-term, return seeking capital.
-This is opposed to *production capital*, which is engaged in long-term and sustainable company-building.
-Production capital characterizes the deployment phase, whereas financial capital dominates the installation and collapse phases.

-Eventually all of this rises to a fever pitch in what Perez dubs "Frenzy."

 > Frenzy is the tumultuous period when financial capital takes off on its own...
 All those benefitting from this flourishing of opportunities believe the world is going through a marvelous time.

-New millionaires are minted.
+In the frenzy, new millionaires are minted.
 They try to multiply their wealth in the same way they made it, redeploying their capital to generate more profits.
 The gap between paper values and real values widens, and the newly rich come to believe that their newfound wealth is due to superior insight and intuition.

 > Financial capital... breaks loose, backs the new entrepreneurs, dismantles as much as it can of the institutional framework, overinvests in the new infrastructure, and also uses the new technologies to innovate in instruments for financial speculation.